pardot/api-docs/docs/index.md

 # Official Pardot API Documentation

+> **IMPORTANT: Support for passing credentials via querystring is deprecated and will be forbidden in a future version of the API.
+Please update your API client as soon as possible.**
+>
+> Refer to the [Using the API > Request Format](#using-the-api) section below for further details.

 Welcome!
 All up-to-date documentation of Pardot's official API is housed here.
 A few things of note:

 * If you have a question about the API, feel free to [open a ticket](https://help.salesforce.com/articleView?id=000181929&type=1) with our Support team.